doana01/doana01/README.md

 - 👋 Hi, I’m @doana -
 - 👀 I’m interested in collaborating and or working remotely for a company in the near future -i love coding and would be happy to code all day long
 - 🌱 I’m currently learning more of: JavaScript Fullstack, REACT Zero to Mastery, Fullstack Web Development Junior to Senior, UX/UI design.
-- 📫 Please reach me on linkedin - thanks
+- 📫 Please reach me on linkedin - https://www.linkedin.com/mimoolah thanks.
 Cheers!

 <!---